How do I reserve a Let’s Talk About It Series?

 Through the SC State Library’s KitKeeper system, you can reserve a Let’s Talk About It series and just use the books.
 The book sets come with series guides that include discussion questions.

-However, LTAI series are meant to encourage discussion from a variety of viewpoints, and this is best accomplished by having a scholar lead discussions on each book.
+However, LTAI series are meant to encourage discussion from a variety of viewpoints, and this is best accomplished by having scholar-led discussions on each book.
 If you would like to apply for a grant from SC Humanities, you must arrange for scholars to lead discussions, and we strongly encourage using a different scholar for each book.
 Unless under special arrangement, if you wish to use a single scholar for more than one book or for the entire series, we will only be able to approve payment to the scholar for a single lecture; you will be responsible for making any additional payments or for making arrangements with the scholar.

 Do you make arrangements with scholars to lead my LTAI discussions (time, place, etc.)?